eclipse-californium/californium/MIGRATION_HINTS_4.md

 In order to simplify the API for Californium 4, this behavior is mapped into the `ProtocolScheduledExecutorService` interface.
 This replaces the two executors in several functions.
 It may be provided with a custom implementation or by `ExecutorsUtil.newProtocolScheduledThreadPool(int, ThreadFactory)` and
 `ExecutorsUtil.newSingleThreadedProtocolExecutor(ThreadFactory)`.

+Californium 4 uses `Option` with immutable values.
+Customized implementations are intended to provide their `OptionDefinition` as a static inner class of the `Option`.
+The `Option` implementations are moved into a separate package, which cases some adaptions in the import declarations.

 ### Element-Connector:

 Supports virtual threads for UDP receivers and senders, if the JVM supports it.
 Otherwise platform daemon threads are used.
 Chosen by `-1` as number of threads in `UDP.RECEIVER_THREAD_COUNT` and `UDP.SENDER_THREAD_COUNT`.